AliesTaha/likeit/README.md

 yarn start
 )
 ```
--Simultaneously open a new terminal, CD into the /server and run the following
+- Simultaneously open a new terminal, CD into the /server and run the following
 ```
 npm init
 npm i express